 Civil Division - This section is responsible for serving all civil process papers including: summonses, dispossessories, subpoenas, bad check citations, evictions, probate orders, property seizures, condemnations and civil warrants.

 Field Operations Division - This division is responsible for the processing and serving of all criminal warrants as well as service requests made by other agencies or jurisdictions and updating the warrant status on GCIC/NCIC.
 This division also houses the Fugitive Unit, Family Violence Unit, Sexual Violator Unit and K-9 Unit.
 This division's uniform section is also responsible for all out of state extraditions.

 Support Services Division - The Support Services Division consists of many specialized sections and units designed to support the other divisions and provide community education and youth programs.
 These units and sections are: Training section; Public Safety Education unit, Property and Evidence unit, Sheriff's reserve program and the Explorer Program.

-Administrative Division - Responsibilities include the management of finances, human resources, policies and procedures, public relations and other duties as required for the overall operation of the department.
+Administrative Division - Responsibilities include the management of finances, human resources, policies and procedures, public relations and other duties as required for the overall operation of the office.